openstack-infra/netlify-sandbox/site/faq/index.md

 #### Who uses StarlingX?

-StarlingX is suitable for a wide range of edge use cases and applications from Telecom, through retail to industrialIoT.
+StarlingX is suitable for a wide range of edge use cases and applications from Telecom, through retail to industrial IoT.

 #### What are the use cases for StarlingX?